rchatt6/cs426-Final-Project/README.md

  - Added a gun shot SFX to give audio confirmation to the player that they fired their weapon.
  - Added a fanfare theme when the player wins the game (getting to the other island with the supplies).

-## Shader Design
- - Added a blood splatter effect that uses transparency and bump maps to indicate that the zombie took damage from the gun.
-(Allen)
- - Fog effects enhance the game world’s atmosphere to make it feel more mysterious and dark, and make the world look more realistic.
-(Aakash)
- - Bridge pieces are not shiny anymore since we changed the texture and removed its specular mapping to make it look more like bridge pieces and match with the world's texture.
-(Rahul)

- ## Modifications in Response to the Alpha Feedback
- - We labeled the UI bars so that the player can easily tell what each bar is (health, stamina, armor)
- - We scripted a settings menu that includes options for both volume and graphics quality (the graphics quality can be lowered to help with lagging issues on less powerful machines)
- - The playtesters hardly had any interactions with the zombies, so we scripted zombie spawners so that more will appear as time goes on.
- - Fixed zombie colliders so that they don’t slide like crazy or teleport in the water
- - Zombies can now wander around so that they’ll be more likely to engage with the player
- - Zombies can now die when you shoot them and they play a death animation before disappearing
- - Scattered more bridge pieces around so that the player doesn’t finish the game as fast
- - Started implementing networking features which involves players starting on alternative islands when they join